-- our ability to improve or maintain coverage and reimbursement arrangements with domestic and international third-party and government payors; - our rate of progress in establishing coverage and reimbursement arrangements from international commercial third-party and government payors; - our rate of progress in, and cost of the sales and marketing activities associated with, establishing adoption of our products and maintaining or improving our sales to our current customers; - the cost of research and development activities, including research and development relating to additional indications of neurohealth disorders; - the effect of competing technological and market developments - costs related to international expansion; and - the potential cost of and delays in product development as a result of any regulatory oversight applicable to our products.
+- our ability to improve or maintain coverage and reimbursement arrangements with domestic and international third-party and government payors; - our rate of progress in establishing coverage and reimbursement arrangements from international commercial third-party and government payors; - our rate of progress in, and cost of the sales and marketing activities associated with, establishing adoption of our products and maintaining or improving our sales to our current customers; - the cost of research and development activities, including research and development relating to additional indications of neurohealth disorders; - the effect of competing technological and market developments; - costs related to international expansion; - the potential cost of and delays in product development as a result of any regulatory oversight applicable to our products; and - the consummation of the Greenbrook Acquisition.

-As of June 30, 2024, there were no significant changes to our material cash requirements as set forth in our Annual Report on Form 10-K filed with the SEC on March 8, 2024.
+As of September 30, 2024, there were no significant changes to our material cash requirements as set forth in our Annual Report on Form 10-K filed with the SEC on March 8, 2024 outside of the Company prepaying the Solar Facility in July 2024 and obtaining new financing through the Perceptive Facility.
+The principal payment associated with the Perceptive Facility will be paid in July 2029.